ImKogan/MTA2014/README.md

 ```
 and update you local database credentials from defaults if desired.

+At this point there are two ways to configure the app:
+##### Directly on your machine:
+* cd into setup directory
+`MTA2014/MTA/setup`
+open `local-setup.sh`
+lines 4-9 install postgresql-client and a few other dependencies needed to use postgis
+If you already have these libraries, do not uncomment the lines.
+While these packages are those installed on my machine (Ubuntu 18.04) I haven't tested this in general.
+* Having either uncommented (to install upo running now, or relying on preinstalled packages), check line 19 in this file.
+If running a demo, it is advised to change the 100 to a smaller number (such as 5).
+This argument is the number of days of data to be downloaded. if left at a 100 - the complete process will take at least a half hour (on any reasonable personal machine).
+* Configure your postgres DATABASE.
+MAKE SURE THE REDENTIALS MATCH THE settings.ini FILE ABOVE.
+* Don't forget to create a postgis extension
+`CREATE EXTENSION postgis;`
+(Unless you have created a superuser for this db - you will need to access the db as a superuser to create an extension)
+* Finally, run
+`. local-setup.sh`
+* in `MTA2014/MTA/django_app/mta` run:
+` ./manage.py runserver`
+* Remember to use chrome!
+Currently the 'Map' and 'Query' tabs are confifured.

+##### On a VirtualBox using Vagrant:
+* Install [Vagrant and Virtualbox](https://www.vagrantup.com/intro/getting-started/) (`sudo apt-get install virtualbox` `sudo apt-get install vagrant`)
 * cd into the repo root folder MTA2014/ and run `vagrant up`.
 * This will create a new virtualbox and install all the necessary dependencies
 on it.
 The project's data will be downloaded and the database configured.